 Sport and Outdoor Education help our students stay fit and healthy through their early teen years.
 All students participate in the AGSV sport competition with additional opportunities for further training and skills development in specific sports.
 The Outdoor Education program includes camps at each of the middle year levels.

 Yarra Valley Grammar’s extensive performing arts program offers Middle School students the opportunity to join bands, orchestras and choirs, and to participate in school productions and musicals, theatre sports, dance groups and in the House Performing Arts Competition.
-There are also specialist programs in Fine Arts and the Art Star Portraits Competition in which to participate.
+There are also specialist programs in Fine Arts and the Star Portrait Competition in which to participate.